us country flag us country flag

 3. Pay for transit to the dedicated delivery point.

 You will not have to pay anything other than for delivery.
-The seller also doesn’t have to manage any delays or fees caused by import customs clearance.
+The sender also doesn’t have to manage any delays or fees caused by import customs clearance.
 Once the goods have arrived in the country of destination, the buyer assumes responsibility for fees such as import duties, taxes, VAT, or customs clearance costs, and further transportation from the delivery point.
 Some recipients might be surprised by extra costs and reject the package under DDU.

 What is Delivered Duty Paid (DDP)?